 My friend Pam from P.S.
 I Love You Crafts has a great tutorial on how to put one of these together!
 Go check it out!

 The main tools that I’m using for this new small business are my laptop and my Silhouette Cameo I love the ability to use the fonts that I’ve downloaded for free(don’t ask me how many I have) and the trace feature that allows me to find a shape and trace it for cutting.
 I also love that I don't need to have access to the internet to use the software.

 Another option for cutting vinyl is the Cricut Explore Air™ 2 machine (that's what my friend Pam uses).
 I used a Cricut for years but decided that the Silhouette just suited my needs better.

 Video at the end!
 Plus a free tip sheet!

 At the bottom of the post is a "fast forward" video that shows the steps of putting this rug together.
-If you would like to see the "slower" videos, please sign up for the Day to Day Adventure mailing list and I will send you a FREE a tip sheet and access to those videos!
+Want to see the step by step regular speed videos and get a FREE a tip sheet?
+Just let me know in the box below!
 You might even catch a blooper or two. :)